-Tangyuan is mainly eaten in south China.
+Tangyuan is mainly eaten in South China.
 Tangyuan is a small round ball made of glutinous rice flour with sesame, red bean paste, and sweets.
-It is made in pink or white color and is often served in a bowl with a sweet soup.
+It is made in pink or white and is often served in a bowl with a sweet soup.
 Yuan means reunion and perfect in Mandarin Chinese, therefore Tangyuan symbolizes family reunion and prosperity.
 Mutton soup, rice cake, and red bean sticky rice are also popular in southern China.

 The tradition of eating wontons during the winter solstice originated in the Southern Song dynasty.
 It is said that Emperor Gaozong of Song had a strong preference for the wontons made by the imperial kitchen.

 Once, when a batch of wontons was not cooked thoroughly, someone wanted to send the chef responsible for punishment.
 However, since this particular chef was the only one who knew how to make wontons, Emperor Gaozong pardoned him.

 Later, the method of making wontons spread to the general public, with an increasing variety of fillings and shapes.

 Eating wontons during Dongzhi is so popular that a saying goes "Eating wontons during the Dongzhi while eating noodles during Xiazhi ( the summer solstice)"

 There is a custom of eating lamb soup on Dongzhi in western China's Sichuan province.
 On this day, people eat lamb and various nourishing foods in the hope of having a good year ahead.